-The financial statements of the Authority as of June 30, 2020 and 2019, include the financial position and operations of PRASA Holdings, which is a limited liability company incorporated under the laws of the State of Delaware on March 6, 2014.
-PRASA Holdings, LLC was created to engage in lawful activities, for which limited liability companies may be organized under the Delaware Limited Company Act, subject to the limitations contained in the Authority's enabling act.
+The financial statements of the Authority as of June 30, 2021 and 2020, include the financial position and operations of PRASA Holdings LLC, which is a limited liability company incorporated under the laws of the State of Delaware on March 6, 2014.
+PRASA Holdings, LLC was created, pursuant to Act No. 228 enacted on November 1, 2011, and Authority Resolution No., 2826, to engage in lawful activities, for which limited liability companies may be organized under the Delaware Limited Company Act, subject to the limitations contained in the Authority's enabling act.

-As part of the Authority's plan to collect additional revenues to supplement the Authority's Revenues, pursuant to Act No. 228 enacted on November 1, 2011, the Authority created PRASA Holdings, LLC, pursuant to Resolution No, 2826.
 PRASA Holdings, LLC is authorized to do business in Puerto Rico.
-It is the parent company of Zumfiber, LLC, a limited liability company organized for investment purposes, which is also registered in the State of Delaware and is to engage in the development and operation of open access fiber optic infrastructure mainly through the water and wastewater system pipes in the San Juan Metropolitan area neighborhoods of Old San Juan, Condado and Isla Verde.
+It is the parent company of Zumfiber, LLC, a limited liability company organized for investment purposes, which is also registered in the State of Delaware, with the purpose to engage in the development and operation of open access fiber optic infrastructure mainly through the water and wastewater system pipes in the San Juan Metropolitan area neighborhoods of Old San Juan, Condado and Isla Verde.

-During the fiscal years ended June 30, 2020 and 2019, PRASA Holdings, LLC did not have operational activities.
-However, it has total assets and net position of \$0.5 million as of June 30, 2020 and 2019.
+During the fiscal years ended June 30, 2021 and 2020, PRASA Holdings, LLC did not have operational activities.
+However, it has total assets and net position of \$0.5 million as of June 30, 2021 and 2020.